refeed/daktilo/about.md

 > As much as talent counts, effort counts twice
 \- Angela Duckworth of the University of Pennsylvania, in “Grit”, published in 2016.

+> What makes the desert beautiful is that somewhere it hides a well.
+\- Antoine de Saint-Exupery